GroupHQ/group-service/README.md

 When developing new features, it's recommended to follow a test-driven development approach using the classicist style of testing.
 What this means is:
 1. Prioritize writing tests first over code.
 At the very minimum, write out test cases for the changes you want to make.
-This will help you think through the design of your changes, and will help you catch defects early on.
+This will help you think through the design of your changes and catch defects early on.
 2. Avoid excessive mocking.
 Mocks are useful for isolating your code from external dependencies, but they can also make your tests brittle and hard to maintain.
 If you find yourself mocking a lot, it may be a sign that the class under test is more suitable for integration testing.
 If you are mocking out an external service, consider using a Testcontainer for simulating the service as a fake type of [test double](https://martinfowler.com/bliki/TestDouble.html).
 You can find some examples of this in the `GroupServiceIntegrationTest` class*.
 3. Write tests, implement, and then just as important, refactor and review.
-It's easy to get caught up in messy code to write code that passes tests.
-Always take the time to review your code after implementing a feature.
+It's easy to get caught up in messy code that passes tests.
+Take the time to review your code after implementing a feature.

 *When testing the event-messaging system with an event broker, use the Spring Cloud Stream Test Binder.
 All messaging with the event broker takes place through Spring Cloud Stream.
 Instead of testing the dependency itself, rely on the Spring Cloud Stream Test Binder to simulate the broker.
-This will allow you to test the messaging system without having to worry about the sending and receiving of messages.
+This allows you to test the messaging system without having to worry about the sending and receiving of messages.
 See the `GroupEventGroupIntegrationTest` class for an example of this.
 See the [Spring Cloud Stream Test Binder documentation](https://docs.spring.io/spring-cloud-stream/reference/spring-cloud-stream/spring_integration_test_binder.html) for more information on the test binder.